THE BEST PEST CONTROL IN THE FOOD INDUSTRY STARTS WITH PEST PREVENTION:

 According to Food Safety Magazine

-, IPM can be described as “a coordinated decision-making and action process that uses the most appropriate pest control methods and strategy in an environmentally and economically sound manner to meet programmatic pest management objectives.”
+, IPM is “a coordinated decision-making and action process that uses the most appropriate pest control methods and strategy in an environmentally and economically sound manner to meet programmatic pest management objectives.”

-An IPM program focuses on the following key strategies of pest management and control:
+An IPM program focuses on the following critical strategies of pest management and control:

 - Routine inspection of internal and external areas for possible pest infestations (findings are documented)